marigold-dev/training-dapp-2/README.md

 We need to write the missing functions, starting with `getFeedback`

-Add this new function (before the main method)
+Add this new function at the end of the file

 ```ligolang
 //@entry